assafzimand/NCC-PINN/AWS_scripts/README_AWS_scripts.md

 3. It will:
-   - Build the remote path to the latest experiment PINN - Copy that directory to a local folder named `AWS_scripts\aws_outputs` in the repo root
+   - Build the remote path to the latest experiment
+   - Copy that directory to a local folder named `AWS_scripts\aws_outputs` in the repo root

 After it finishes, you'll find your experiment results at: